 “Insofar as psychotherapy or counseling is effective . . . it presumably does so through learning, by producing changes in gene expression that alter the strength of synaptic connections.”

-What does coaching have to do with the brain?
+What does neuroscience have to do with health, life or business coaching?

 Short answer: EVERYTHING!

-If you’re a coach you know that you can facilitate changes in:
+If you’re a coach you can facilitate change in:

 - thinking (beliefs and attitudes)